 - OR Certified copy: A certified true copy of a document is a copy taken of the original primary document by a qualified official who guarantees its authenticity as a true copy.
 Click here for more information.

 - OR legalise your diploma at the Belgian Embassy: For contact information on where to have the legalisation done and the requirements: click here.

 The list of requirements for each country can also be found via this link where you should enter the following data:

 Country: Insert the country where your diploma was issued

-Document group: 'other documents drawn up or legalized by a competent local authority'
+Document group: 'other documents drawn up or legalised by a competent local authority'

-Note that you might have to contact the institute that issued your diploma to obtain a certified copy or to find out what the procedure is to have your diploma apostilled or legalized.
+Note that you might have to contact the institute that issued your diploma to obtain a certified copy or to find out what the procedure is to have your diploma apostilled or legalised.

 Important remark about translation: if your higher education diploma(s) are not issued in English, French, German, or Dutch, they need to be translated by a certified translator and both the original and the translation need to be added to your application.